preetham9817/DigitalTwinCloudPlatformforSmartCampusSustainabilityAnalytics_AWS_Cloud_Project_2026/dataset/README.md

-# Dataset
+# Dataset Repository

-This folder contains the simulated IoT sensor datasets used in the **Digital Twin Cloud Platform for Smart Campus Sustainability Analytics** project.
+This folder contains the simulated IoT sensor datasets used in the Digital Twin Cloud Platform for Smart Campus Sustainability Analytics project.
+These datasets represent different campus buildings and are used for Digital Twin visualization, sustainability monitoring, comparative analysis, and predictive analytics.

 ## Files